omec-project/sdcore-docs/developer/aiab5g.rst

 Aether In a Box - 5G
 ====================

-The documentation for Aether In a Box (AiaB) - 5G is located in `Installing the 5G AIAB <https://docs.aetherproject.org/master/developer/aiab.html#installing-the-5g-aiab>`_, where specifics about setting up AiaB 5G, running 5G test, troubleshooting, and other details are described.
-Moreover, details about deploying AiaB with external 5G radios are presented `Aether-in-a-Box with External 5G Radio <https://docs.aetherproject.org/master/developer/aiabhw5g.html>`_.
+The documentation for Aether In a Box (AiaB) - 5G is located in `Aether OnRamp <https://docs.aetherproject.org/master/onramp/overview.html>`_, where specifics about setting up AiaB 5G, running 5G test, troubleshooting, and other details are described.

 Developer Loop
 ______________